 with $r=10$, sample size $n=300$, $p=500$, and $s_0 = 5$.
-However, we model the data using SSGLM under the Poisson regression (\ref{pois}) with $B=300$.
-Table \ref{misspec} summarizes results based on $200$ simulated datasets.
-The $\widehat{\beta}_j$'s have small biases.
-The estimated standard errors are slight less than the empirical standard deviation.
-Nevertheless, the coverage probabilities are still close to the $0.95$ nominal level.
+However, we modeled the data using SSGLM under the Poisson regression (\ref{pois}) with $B=300$.
+Table \ref{misspec} summarizes the results based on $200$ simulated data sets.
+The $\widehat{\beta}_j$'s had small biases.
+The estimated standard errors were slightly less than the empirical standard deviations.
+Nevertheless, the coverage probabilities were still close to the $0.95$ nominal level.

-{\bf Example B.2} assumes a non-sparse truth $\bbeta^*$ under the Poisson truth (\ref{pois}).
+{\bf Example B.2} assumed a non-sparse truth $\bbeta^*$ under the Poisson truth (\ref{pois}).
 With $n=300$ and $p=500$, we let $s_0 = 100$.
-Among the 100 predictors with non-zero effects, $96$ $\beta^*_j$'s are small, which are randomly drawn from $\mathrm{Unif}[-0.5, 0.5]$, and the other 4 have values $-1.5, -1, 1, 1.5$ (as shown in Figure \ref{nonsparse}).
-With many small but non-zero signals, SSGLM still gives unbiased estimates to all of them.
-See Table \ref{tabnonsparse}, where the columns represent 4 big $\beta^*_j$'s, and the averages over all small signals and all noise variables, respectively.
+Among the 100 predictors with non-zero effects, $96$ $\beta^*_j$'s were small, which were randomly drawn from $\mathrm{Unif}[-0.5, 0.5]$, and the other 4 had values $-1.5, -1, 1, 1.5$ (as shown in Figure \ref{nonsparse}).
+With many small but non-zero signals, SSGLM still gave nearly unbiased estimates to all of them.
+See Table \ref{tabnonsparse}, where the columns represent 4 large size $\beta^*_j$'s, and the averages over all small signals and all noise variables, respectively.